 In 2007 Barnes was diagnosed with a congenital heart defect in his aorta which required open heart surgery, his full recovery was delayed by almost six months after he kept returning to performing before he had fully healed.
 The deaths of his father Jim Swan, and friend Billy Thorpe that year, followed by the death of Chisel bandmate Steve Prestwich in 2011 were great personal losses, Jimmy should have become acutely aware of his own mortality, but instead he returned to self-medicating via drink and drugs.

 Cold Chisel released their seventh studio album No Plans in 2012, Charley Drayton had replaced Steve Prestwich on drums but the band was nonplussed by his death, directionless and the album’s title reflected their thoughts about the future.
+The album’s cover art, by Sydney photographer Steve Baccon, was an homage to expatriate Australian landscape artist Jeffrey Smart, bearing a strong resemblance to his Cahill Expressway.
 Jimmy would re-enter rehab at the Sanctuary in Byron Bay, and four weeks later he would re-emerge only to fall off the wagon again.

 He was fronting the band on their grueling Light the Nitro Tour, and he and his wife Jane were struggling to restore some sense of equilibrium to their personal lives, their children were growing up and having families of their own, they were grandparents with the responsibilities of an extended family.
 Cold Chisel would continue to release new studio albums – The Perfect Crime (#2 in ’15), and Blood Moon (#1 ’19), as would Jimmy Barnes as a solo performer – Out In the Blue (#4 in ’07, sales 75,000+), The Rhythm and the Blues (#1 in ’09, sales 75,000+), Rage and Ruin (#3 in ’10, 35,000+), 30:30 Hindsight (#1 in ’14, sales 75,000+), Soul Searchin’ (#1 in ’16), Och Aye the G’nu (#34 in ’17), and My Criminal Record (#1 in ’19), whose continued success, albeit at more modest sales, indicated the durability of Barnes fan base.